The Sea And Sand of MUI NE

 After my early rising, I didn’t feel like searching for the best fare.
 My landlady was nice enough to arrange a ride for an acceptable price.

-About 5.30 a. m. a – let’s call it vehicle – honked the horn in front of the guesthouse – bye, thanks for everything, see you…probably never again.
+About 5.30 a.m. a – let’s call it vehicle – honked the horn in front of the guesthouse – bye, thanks for everything, see you…probably never again.

 Munching on my breakfast sandwich, I eyed the passengers who were joining this ride one by one.

-A couple of quiet Scandinavian guys, two bitchy German girls, an American jock who funnily asked if this bus would take us to the coach heading for Da Lat.
+A couple of quiet Scandinavian guys, two bitchy German girls, and an American jock who funnily asked if this bus would take us to the coach heading for Da Lat.
 Nope, my American optimist, this is your coach to Da Lat.

 People on a bus from Mui Ne to Da Lat in Vietnam